Employing younger workers

 Employees who are above the minimum school-leaving age but who are younger than 18 must be paid the hourly rate set for that age group under the National Minimum Wage.

-As of 1 October 2011, the government has introduced an apprentice minimum wage of £2.60 per hour.
+The current apprentice minimum wage is £3.30 per hour.
 The new rate applies to those apprentices who are under 19 or those that are aged 19 and over but in the first year of their apprenticeship

 Any employee aged 16 or 17 must not work longer than eight hours a day or 40 hours a week.
 They must be given a half-hour break for every four-and-a-half hours worked.
 Additionally, they must have a rest period of 12 hours between each working day and must have two days off work each week.